-Light Bulb Recommendations for your Professional Real Estate Photoshoot:
+Light Bulb Recommendations for Your Professional Real Estate Photography Lighting Photoshoot

 When photographing a home, we usually see a mix of incandescent, curly CFLs and LEDs all mixed before staging, and in the same room.
 All these different light bulbs show up differently in the photos.

-For the best-looking photos of the home and the best buyer experience during open houses and showings, we recommend the following:
+For the best-looking real estate photography lighting photos of the home and the best buyer experience during open houses and showings, we recommend the following:

 All recessed light bulbs need to match, and they should all be about 3,000K - 4000K and a minimum of 800 Lumen (equivalent to about 60 watts).
 800 Lumen Warm White bulbs are the best color temperature and wattage!

 The Color Temperature of the Light in a House Can Affect a Buyer’s Perception of a Home

 Is it warm and welcoming or is it cold and clinical?
 Does the home feel cozy or does it feel like a hospital corridor or dentist’s office?
 The best scenario is for the home buyer to feel comfortable and cozy, so they can imagine themselves living in the home.

 Most light bulbs come in 4 “colors”: Soft White, Warm White, Bright White and Daylight.
 The colors are based on a units called Kelvins (K).
 Lower Kelvins mean more yellow light; the higher the Kelvin number the whiter or bluer light.